MrGrappleMan/Fynelium/README.txt

-cp -r /tmp/Fynelium/var/* /var/ systemctl daemon-reload systemctl enable weekly-fyne.timer hourly-fyne.timer
+cp -r /tmp/Fynelium/var/* /var/ systemctl daemon-reload systemctl enable weekly-fyne.timer hourly-fyne.timer systemctl reboot

-Reboot, and you may use your system normally.
-Tweaks will be applied automatically.
+Once rebooted, you may use your system normally.
+Explore it.
+My rice attempts to add some utilites that are useful, as well as a backup desktop environment.
+With improved system configuration and automated updates, you may have a better experience using Linux :)